autometrics-dev/vscode-autometrics/README.md

 This extension contributes the following settings:

 - `autometrics.prometheusUrl`: configure your Prometheus URL.
 This URL is used to create links to your Prometheus including useful autometrics based queries

-### 0.1.0

-- [python] Improved detection logic: Now multiple decorators are supported
-- Change build: use npm instead of yarn 3.x.
-This is so we can use dependencies (required so we can support typescript)
-- [typescript] Added TypeScript support

-### 0.0.1

-Initial release which brings in basic Python support

 ---